 In order to define this, the End of Year Expectations have been split into 4 categories:

 Emerging – Expectation for the end of the Autumn Term

 Developing – Expectation for the end of the Spring Term

 Secure – Expectation for the end of the Summer Term

-Judgements will largely be made on the basis of work in books and on the ability of children to use what they have learnt independently
+Judgements will largely be made on the basis of work in books and on the ability of children to use what they have learned independently